She called exactly four hours after the earth stopped moving.

 while hills white from not-yet-risen clouds

-were in contrast to the Bay warming blue
+lay in contrast to the Bay warming blue.

 time as construct, a gravitational force